cloud-gov/cg-site/content/intro/pricing/quotas.md

 ##### Quota Billing:

-Quotas are billed by the amound of memory reserved and tallied daily.
+Quotas are billed by the amount of memory reserved and tallied daily.
 A monthly bill might include 9 days at 1 GB of RAM, 11 days at 2 GB of RAM and 10 days at 4 GB of RAM.

 ###### Quota Limits: